 Dental crowns are often used to protect teeth that have been restored with root canal therapy.
 The procedure is typically performed when tooth decay or trauma to a tooth leaves its pulp chamber exposed to irritants in the mouth.

 Root canals are needed when the nerves and soft tissues in the pulp chamber are exposed to bacteria, acids, and saliva.
 This usually leads to excruciating toothaches, and it is only a matter of time before the tooth becomes infected.
 An infected tooth is a serious oral issue that can have life-threatening consequences if it is allowed to fester without treatment.
-An infection can travel to vital organs like the brain and heart.
+Infection can travel to vital organs like the brain and heart.

 Damage to a tooth that requires a root canal typically counts as a dental emergency.
 The dentist evaluates the patient with a visual examination and performs diagnostic tests like x-rays as needed.
 The dentist will proceed with the treatment once they have determined it is the right approach for the patient’s oral problem.